basp/basp.github.io/_posts/2014-01-06-command-parsing-in-oni.md

 This `trim_start` function is easy though because we can start from the beginning.

 Doing `trim_end` we have to suffer a bit because we have to deal with everything.
 We cannot be sure that we handled all whitespace and non-whitespace until we have reached te end of the binary.
-However, when we call this it's usually called from the `trim/1` function.
-This will first trim the whitespace so at least we can skip those.
+However, when we call this it's usually in conjunction with the `trim/1` function.
+This will first trim the starting whitespace so at least we can skip those.

 	%%-----------------------------------------------------------------------------
 	%% @doc Removes trailing whitespace.